TheBlueHeron/BlueHeron.Console/README.md

         }
     }

-    [Name("FailSilently"), Description("If true, the command will not throw an error on failure.
+    [Argument("FailSilently"), Usage("If true, the command will not throw an error on failure.
 Default: false.")] public bool FailSilently = false;
 }